rmb11/iris-classifier-project/docs/journal.md

 - Created `streamlit_app.py` in the project root and connected it to the placeholder `predict()` function in `ml/predict.py`.
 - Added number input fields for sepal length, sepal width, petal length and petal width using Streamlit’s built-in validation.
 - Tested inputs and confirmed values were successfully passed into `predict()` during runtime.
-- Reviewed teacher’s Streamlit example and adapted it for a local prediction setup (no API or file upload required).
+- Reviewed teacher’s Streamlit example and adapted it.
 - Confirmed end to end flow works correctly.

 ## Wednesday, 26/11/2025 – Model Training & Integration